Recoverable robust shortest path problem under interval budgeted uncertainty representations: Introduction

 \section{Introduction}

 The concept of recoverable robustness was introduced by Liebchen et al.~\cite{LLMS09}.
 This two-stage approach consists in computing a first-stage solution whose cost is known.
 In the second stage, after the uncertain costs are revealed, a limited recovery action is allowed to modify the first-stage solution.
 We seek a solution whose total first and second-stage cost is minimal.
 The recoverable robust approach can be naturally applied to the class of combinatorial optimization problems, where each solution can be represented as a subset of a finite element set.
 In this case, the recovery action consists in adding some elements to the first-stage solution or excluding some elements from it (see, e.g.,~\cite{SAO09, NO13,IKKKO22}).
 The second-stage uncertainty can be modeled in various ways.
 We can use the \emph{discrete uncertainty representation} (see, e.g.,~\cite{KY97}) by simply listing all possible realizations of the second-stage costs.
-Alternatively, we can use the \emph{interval uncertainty representation} by providing an interval of possible second-stage costs for each uncertain parameter.
+Alternatively, we can use the \emph{interval uncertainty representation} by providing an interval of possible values for each second-stage cost.
+This representation is convenient in applications because it requires only a nominal value and a maximum deviation from this nominal value for each uncertain parameter.
 To control the amount of uncertainty and the price of robustness, budgeted versions of the interval uncertainty can be used~\cite{BS03, BS04, NO13}.
+A budget allows us to avoid over-conservatism of the solutions computed.
+Indeed, it can be unlikely that all the uncertain parameters take their worst values simultaneously.
+A deeper motivation for using budgets in the interval uncertainty can be found, for example, in~\cite{BS03}.